 The input of Forestry Commission and Ghana’s COCOBOD as partners will strengthen and reinforce the existing regulatory framework to ensure a sustainable cocoa supply chain.
 And as the first pilot of both the Ghana Cocoa and Forests Emission Reduction Programme, 3PRCL will contribute towards early action under the Cocoa and Forests Initiative, launched in London with support from HRH the Prince of Wales in 2017.

-The expected outcome of the project is to catalyse investment from the private sector to preserve approximately 160,000 hectares of protected forest reserve and deliver socio-economic benefits to an estimated 150,000 people by 2020.
-The project covers approximately a quarter of the entire forest area and is expected to reduce up to 2.3 million tons of carbon emissions each year, which in turn has the potential to generate US$ 11.5 million in carbon revenue from the Carbon Fund.
+Covering approximately a quarter of the entire forest area, it is expected to reduce up to 2.3 million tons of carbon emissions each year.
+In turn, this has the potential to generate US$ 11.5 million in carbon revenue from the Carbon Fund.

 Lead Organisation: Touton S.A.